ushelp/easy-read-last-lines/readme.md

 # Easy-Read-Last-Lines

-Read the last N lines in the file. (like tail -n)
+Read the last N lines in the file or text across platforms. (like tail -n)

 ## Table of contents